JvanKatwijk/qt-dab/README.md

  * first of all, there is Qt-DAB, a fairly complete DAB decoder, based on the idea that *the user is in full control* .
 For Qt-DAB an appImage is available for x64 Linux, and an installer is available for Windows.
-See the subdirectory *dabMaxi* for construction details.
+See the subdirectory *dab-maxi* for construction details.

 ![Qt-DAB with xml input](/qt-dab-1.png?raw=true)